Information for individual Victorians who want a reusable mask

 - Refugee and asylum seekers (including temporary visa holders).

-It is not compulsory for agencies to distribute masks.
+It is not compulsory for agencies to distribute face masks.
 This is a voluntary scheme.

 The ordering process has been limited to agencies and organisations which support vulnerable Victorians.

-Do agencies need to check eligibility before providing a mask?
+Do agencies need to check eligibility before providing a face mask?

-Service providers are expected to use their judgement in providing masks to vulnerable Victorians and assessing that they meet the criteria for eligibility.
+Service providers are expected to use their own judgement in providing face masks to vulnerable Victorians and assessing that they meet the criteria for eligibility.

 What about other people who do not meet the criteria?

-People who are not eligible for these reusable masks should be advised that they need to purchase a masks from retailers, use other face coverings, such as scarves or bandanas, or make their own cloth masks.
+People who are not eligible for these reusable face masks should be advised that they need to purchase a face mask from a retailer or make their own fitted face mask.

 Agencies ordering masks are requested to make a realistic assessment of the size of their workforce and their client group when they make an order.

-How long will it take for the masks to be delivered?
+How long will it take for the face masks to be delivered?

-It may take up to 7 working days from the time an agency orders a mask to delivery time.
+It may take up to 5 working days from the time an agency orders a face mask to delivery time.

-What efforts will be in place to ensure masks are distributed widely?
+What efforts will be in place to ensure face masks are distributed widely?

-How many masks can be provided per person?
+How many face masks can be provided per person?

-For disposable masks that have been provided to agencies, five disposable masks per person is recommended.
-Individuals that receive disposable masks can be provided two reusable masks once they become available.
+For disposable face masks that have been provided to agencies, five disposable face masks per person is recommended.
+Individuals that receive disposable face masks can be provided two reusable face masks once they become available.

-What happens if individuals break or lose their masks?
+What happens if individuals break or lose their face masks?

-Masks are limited and this should be taken into consideration before offering additional masks.
-Disposable masks are an alternative to additional reusable masks.
+Masks are limited in supply and this should be taken into consideration before offering additional face masks.
+Disposable face masks are an alternative to additional reusable masks.

-What advice should be provided when distributing the masks?
+What advice should be provided when distributing the face masks?

 Instructions on wearing and washing the reusable face masks will be provided to be distribute to clients who receive a mask.

-Agencies are asked to ensure that their clients are advised to wash their masks prior to using them.
+Agencies are asked to ensure that their clients are advised to wash their reusable face masks prior to using them.

-DHHS recommends for the distribution of masks to community members, the following processes are used:
+We recommend that in the distribution of face masks to community members, the following processes are used:

 - Remove the appropriate number of masks